In Philippines, Volcano Is Quieter, But Officials Renew Warnings For People To Leave

 Mass evacuations continued Wednesday in the Philippines under the shadow of a volcanic plume that blotted out the sun and spread ash across much of the country's most populous island.

-Since an initial eruption on Sunday, Taal volcano — located on an island in the middle of a lake just 40 miles south of the capital, Manila, in Batangas province — has spewed ash, dust and noxious sulfur dioxide fumes, forcing tens of thousands of people to abandon their homes.
+Since an initial eruption on Sunday, Taal Volcano — located on an island in the middle of a lake just 40 miles south of the capital, Manila, in Batangas province — has spewed ash, dust and noxious sulfur dioxide fumes, forcing tens of thousands of people to abandon their homes.

-"It's all in God's hands now," Leonita Gonzales, 52, who fled with the rest of her household from the danger zone around Taal, in Batangas, told Reuters.
+"It's all in God's hands now," Leonita Gonzales, 52, who fled with the rest of her household from the danger zone around Taal, told Reuters.
 "We are not sure if we will have a home to return to."

 Ash covers Gonzales' land and has wiped out her banana palms.
-She says she's not sure if the metal roof on her home can bear the weight of the accumulated ash.
+She says she's not sure whether the metal roof on her home can bear the weight of the accumulated ash.

-Christian Morales, who ignored official warnings to return to the island where Taal is located to check on his pigs, told The Associated Press, "Almost everything is destroyed."
+Christian Morales, who ignored official warnings and returned to the island where Taal is located to check on his pigs, told The Associated Press, "Almost everything is destroyed."

 "If anybody defied orders and stayed behind, he would have been killed without a doubt," he said.

-Gonzales and Morales are among nearly 44,000 people who have fled the nine-mile "danger zone" around the volcano, an area that is home to some half-million people.
+Gonzales and Morales are among nearly 44,000 people who have fled the 9-mile "danger zone" around the volcano, an area that is home to some half-million people.

-In their rush to escape the eruption, many people have been forced to abandon livestock and pets — and some, like Morales, have risked going back.
+In their rush to escape the eruption, many people had to abandon livestock and pets — and some, like Morales, have risked going back.

-A group of volunteers were trying to rescue pets and animals left behind by the evacuees.
-One of them, Kevin Villena, spoke with Rappler, a popular independent news website.
+A group of volunteers has been trying to rescue pets and animals left behind by the evacuees.
+One volunteer, Kevin Villena, spoke with Rappler, a popular independent news website.
 For now, he says, they are only trying to get small animals, such as dogs and cats, out of danger.

 "We left behind cows," Villena told the website.
 "We cannot haul them because they might get injured, and their owners will blame us."